srikarnadella/srikarnadella/README.md

 🔭 What I am currently working on/planning to work on:
 * Weather app: React Native App that uses the National Weather Service API to pull weather data for the users given zip code
-* NBA MVP Predictor: A machine learning model that takes a players stats whether a pre-season predictor or a post-season predictor and attempts to determine whether they will be the MVP
 * Credit Score Predictor: Model trained to predict credit scores and provide analysis on the shifters in a credit score
 * Investment Banking Web Scraper: After completing the JPMC Forage IB Simulation I wanted to try making a web scraper that compiles much of the analysis done to make the process more efficient
 * File Organizer: Automated file organization system written in python to keep my downloads folder clena
 * AI DJ: Since I love house music I wanted to use GAN Model to try making a model that takes various samples and beats and makes house music <br><br>

-🌱 I’m currently learning machine learning, investment banking methodologies, credit scores, and LLMs<br>
+🌱 I’m currently learning machine learning, investment banking methodologies, financial ratings, LLMs, and how to fix my short game in golf<br>
 💬 Ask me about my projects, hobbies, and goals!<br>
 🏓 Hobbies: Basketball, football, golf, pickleball, racing, running, playing video games, and watching tv shows! <br>
 ⚡ Fun fact: I used to race in simulator racing tournaments!